-During the public comment period, MnDOT had requested to make the following changes to two projects:
+During the public comment period, MnDOT had requested to make the following changes to three projects:

 - 1. Administrative modification to 0503-91.
 Per a request from MnDOT District 3 Planning Manager Steve Voss the estimated project cost for the reconstruction of the interchange at MN 23 and US 10 as a whole including project numbers 0503-91AC, 0503-91S, and 0503-91GMNR has increased from \$30,300,000 to \$35,580,000.
 This increase includes the addition of \$2,680,000 in local funding secured from the City of Saint Cloud (\$2,650,000) and Benton County (\$30,000).
 Fiscal constraint for all three jurisdictions is maintained. - 2.
 Technical correction to 7380-264.
 Per a request from MnDOT District 3 Engineering Specialist/Program Coordinator Jeff Lenz the estimated project cost for the overlay project for the Interstate 94 flyover bridge of CSAH 75 northwest of Saint Joseph has increased from \$1,100,000 to \$1,200,000.
 This increase includes the addition of \$80,000 in FHWA allocated funding and \$20,000 in state funding.
+Fiscal constraint has been maintained. - 3.
+Administrative modification to 7103-63.
+Per a request from MnDOT District 3 Engineering Specialist/Program Coordinator Jeff Lenz the estimated project cost for the installation of guardrails on US 10 from Saint Cloud to Clear Lake has increased from \$1,634,250 to \$1,900,000.
+This increase includes the addition of \$239,175 in Federal funding and \$26,575 in state funding.
 Fiscal constraint has been maintained.

-Due to the discovery of these two changes occurring during public comment and given that no formal public comment period is needed to conduct an administrative modification or a technical correction, APO staff are requesting these changes also be incorporated into the final version of the APO's 2021-2024 TIP.
+Due to the discovery of these three changes occurring during public comment and given that no formal public comment period is needed to conduct an administrative modification or a technical correction, APO staff requested these changes also be incorporated into the final version of the APO's 2021-2024 TIP.